Research and education for brain imaging, information, computing, communication sciences

 Affiliations

-Brain Health Alliance Virtual Institute, Ladera Ranch, California, USA
+Brain Health Alliance Virtual Institute, Ladera Ranch, CA 92694 USA

 Abstract

-To trust in science, both researchers and the public need to be able to trace claims to their origins.
-Traditionally, scholars have relied on each other to disclose their use of preexisting ideas and findings through citations, but the fast pace of modern research pressures researchers to spend less time reviewing the literature.
-Worse still, competition for recognition tempts authors to avoid citing potential rivals.
-The term 'dismissive literature review' describes a claim that no answer to a question or solution to a problem exists.
-We here propose a distinction between a dismissive literature review, in which the author makes such claims due to insufficient search, and a 'ghosting literature review', in which the author knowingly suppresses others' work.
-Better knowledge engineering, especially repositories of resource metadata with semantic markup that supports smarter and more explainable search algorithms, can help to prevent dismissive literature reviews by directing researchers to relevant information, even if it comes from outsiders to the field.
+To trust in science, both researchers and the public must be able to trace claims to their origins.
+Traditionally, scholars have relied on each other to disclose their use of prior ideas, concepts, and findings through citations.
+But the current practice of modern research pressures researchers to spend less time studying, learning, and reviewing the literature.
+Worse still, competition for recognition and advancement in professional careers tempts some authors to avoid citing potential rivals.
+The term 'dismissive literature review' describes a review of the literature for a given topic in which the claim is made that no answer to a question or solution to a problem exists.
+We explain here the important distinction between a dismissive literature review, in which the author makes such claims due to insufficient search, and a 'ghosting literature review', in which the author knowingly suppresses others' work and refuses to cite it.
+Better knowledge engineering, especially repositories of resource metadata with semantic markup that supports more explainable search algorithms, can help to prevent dismissive literature reviews by directing researchers to relevant information available in cross-disciplinary libraries.
 However, detecting and remediating ghosting reviews will require both software tools and community commitment to communication and cooperation.
-In this work, we review the tools that the PORTAL-DOORS Project has developed to help researchers, reviewers, editors, and readers to assess how well acknowledges others' contributions.
-We then call for scholarly communities to build up repositories not only of scientific data but of social knowledge that can illuminate the interpersonal context of a submission and the potential incentives to uphold or violate other researcher's and the public's trust in science.
+In this work, we review the tools that the PORTAL-DOORS Project has developed to help researchers, reviewers, editors, and readers to assess whether authors acknowledge others' contributions in the historical record of published literature.
+We then call for scholarly communities to build interlinked repositories not only for scientific data and bibliographic metadata, but also for the social relationships that illuminate the interpersonal context of submissions, publications, and the potential incentives to uphold or violate other researchers' and the public's trust in science.

 KeyPhrases